Alta. cuts crop insurance premiums | The Western Producer

 The federal government plans to gradually increase its carbon tax on fuels until it reaches $170 per tonne by 2030.
 Though farm fuel is exempt, the tax increases costs in other areas for the agricultural sector.

-Alberta’s own carbon offset program has expired and will not be renewed in its previous form.
+Alberta’s own carbon offset program will soon expire and will not be renewed in its previous form.
 Dreeshen said the department is working on a replacement.